This episode is a Cora Client Story and Johnny speaks to Phil Howe, Project Management Excellence Leader for Europe with Honeywell Building Solutions.

 The Project Management Paradise podcast host Johnny Beirne asked Phil for three benefits that Honeywell Building Solutions have realized since the implementation of ProjectVision.

-- ProjectVision consolidated, eliminated, and continue to eliminate on an ongoing basis the vast amount of systems that were causing duplication of entry, essentially providing “one source of the truth” which can now be reported on within the system by simply choosing a report template rather than a separate time-consuming task.
+- ProjectVision consolidated, eliminated, and continues to eliminate on an ongoing basis the vast amount of systems that were causing duplication of entry, essentially providing “one source of the truth” which can now be reported on within the system by simply choosing a report template rather than a separate time-consuming task.

 - Deviation has been considerably reduced and there is a system in place to monitor how contracts are managed allowing early visibility of any issues that may arise.

-- Implementation of Resource and Capacity Management allowing a project or portfolio manager to be aware of exactly what has to be done, who is available to complete it and when it has to be completed which allows capacity to be evaluated before committing to another project in the pipeline.
+- Implementation of Resource and Capacity Management allows a project or portfolio manager to be aware of exactly what has to be done, who is available to complete it and when it has to be completed which allows capacity to be evaluated before committing to another project in the pipeline.

 Between 1,500 and 1,600 employees use ProjectVision on a daily basis as part of their normal business activities.
 It is now the cornerstone of project delivery within Honeywell Building Solutions and more users will be added in line with new functionality, for example, Phase 3 of development is focusing on project forecasting within the system.